slurmulon/json-where/README.md

 # json-where

-> :link: Transparent query, pointer and path descriptors for JSON
+> :mag: Transparent query, pointer and path descriptors for JSON

 ---